stefaniedev/freecodecamp-coursework/front-end-development-certification/1-html5-and-css.md

 Note that in your CSS style element, classes should start with a period.
 In your HTML elements' class declarations, classes shouldn't start with a period.

-Inside your style element, change the h2 selector to .red-text and update the color's value from blue to red.
+Inside your style element, change the h2 selector to `.red-text` and update the color's value from blue to red.

-Give your h2 element the class attribute with a value of 'red-text'.
+Give your h2 element the class attribute with a value of `'red-text'`.

 - [x] Your h2 element should be red.
 - [x] Your h2 element should have the class red-text.